Executive Officers

 Miranda holds royal peerage on 4 continents.

-Chevalier Joseph Luna, Treasurer and
+Chevalier Joseph Luna, Secretary, Treasurer and Advisory Council Member

 Chevalier Joseph Luna is the Treasurer for the Royal Society of St. George, California branch and also one of the founding members of RSSG, California.
 He descends from English, Spanish and American Native ancestry.